 Instructions

-- In a large sauce pan over medium-low heat combine red wine, pomegranate juice, brandy, pomegranate arils, sugar and orange slices.
+- In a large sauce pan over medium-low heat combine red wine, pomegranate juice, brandy, and sugar.
+Stir until sugar is dissolved.

-- Wrap cinnamon sticks, cloves and cardamom pod in a cheesecloth and close with butcher's twine.
+- Add pomegranate arils, orange slices, cinnamon sticks, cloves and cardamom pods in a cheesecloth.

-- Place spice bundle into pot and stir mixture.
-Continue cooking over medium-low heat but do not bring to a boil
+- Continue cooking over medium-low heat, but do not bring to a boil

 - Serve warm after approximately 30 minutes.
-The longer the spice bundle sits in the wine, the more flavor your drink will have.
+The longer it sits, the more flavor your drink will have.
+Strain out the cloves and cardamom pods before serving.

 Notes